JBGruber/paper_amcat/paper/paper.md

 bibliography: paper.bib
 ---

+# Statement of need

+Sharing a collection of text data with other researchers comes with slightly different needs than sharing, for example, a survey data set.
+Researchers who want to use a data set for secondary analysis might want to explore it first to see if it contains relevant data;
+they might then want to filter said data set using keywords or search queries;
+text data nowadays come with limitations for re-distribution connected to copyright or privacy concerns, making alternative distribution avenues (such as only sharing metadata or pre-processed versions of text) necessary.
+Current infrastructure for sharing data, such as the Dataverse, were not built with these needs in mind, as they do not generally apply to the much smaller data sets that, for example, survey researchers use.
+In the current iteration of the *Amsterdam Content Analysis Toolkit* (AmCAT), we focused on filling these needs of the text-as-data community.
+In a time when access to data becomes more difficult due to APIs of social media platforms being shut down and media outlets starting to defend themselves more rigorously against scraping, the importance of sharing corpora for secondary analysis has suddenly surged.
+With the infrastructure software we present here, we hope to encourage the research community to embrace more widespread sharing of text data.

 # Summary

 The Amsterdam Content Analysis Toolkit (AmCAT) has been in development in various guises since about 2001 as a text research / content analysis platform.